jasmith1125/project2/README.md

 **Live URL:** [http://p2.jasmith1125.me](http://p2.jasmith1125.me)

+**Demo Information:** Jing screencast URL: [http://screencast.com/t/DvitqbL30FO2](http://screencast.com/t/DvitqbL30FO2)

 **Description:** This project demonstrates that I have learned how to use basic PHP to create and deploy an xkcd-style password generator.

-**Demo Information:** Jing screencast link:

 **Details for teaching team:**
 My customized CSS is in the project folder: css/app.css; this validates via WC3 standards.